 Samoa enjoys a balance of trade surplus with Australia.
 Australia is the destination for automotive wire harnesses produced by Samoa's largest private sector employer, Yazaki EDS.
 The harnesses are imported under a concession Australia provides Samoa under the South Pacific Region Trade and Economic Cooperation Agreement (SPARTECA).
 The current derogation expires in 2013.
-Australia is one of Samoa's main sources of imports after New Zealand.
-Australian merchandise exports to Samoa in 2011-12 totalled $29.14 million.
-Australia's imports from Samoa in the same period totalled $34 million.
+Australia is one of Samoa's main sources of imports after New Zealand, Singapore and the US.
+Australian merchandise exports to Samoa in 2012 totalled $25.97 million.
+Australia's imports from Samoa in the same period totalled $34.5 million.

 Samoa has a number of Australian investors including Westpac and ANZ, which operate commercial banks in Samoa, and The Fosters Group which owns Samoa Breweries.

 High level visits

 September 2014: The Minister for Foreign Affairs, the Hon.
 Julie Bishop, and Parliamentary Secretary for Foreign Affairs, Senator Brett Mason, visited Apia for the United Nations Small Island Developing States conference.